perryabdulkadir/World_Weather_Analysis/README.md

 ![marker_text.PNG](Resources/marker_text.PNG)

-Finally, I used the GMaps Python package to place each hotel as a marker on a global map.
+Finally, I used the gmaps Python package to place each hotel as a marker on a global map.
 ```
 # 11a.
 Add a marker layer for each city to the map.
 locations = hotel_df[["Lat", "Lng"]]